pksebben/resume/README.md

  - Received extensive training in Information Operations and coordination of on- and off-battlefield data between commands with a focus on planning and strategic support.
  - Completed basic combat training at Fort Jackson, SC.

-# Personal Projects
- - Python Nanny - A Python package for novice programmers, when installed as part of a user site intercepts all uncaught exceptions, logging them with contextual information and reraising them.
-It provides users with personalized statistics on the most common classes of errors and the related third-party modules and packages to highlight knowledge gaps.
- - Interp - Rust-based application that interpolates video using cv2 bindings and sends pixel data over websockets to microcontrollers that run LEDs.
- - Link Library - An app that scrapes Zulip conversations for links in Rust and organizes and presents them in a searchable, taggable context with comment system and user account management built on Flask.
-Purpose-built for the Recurse Center with a focus on presenting a store of information of interest to a programming community.

 # Skills
 ## Languages/Frameworks